About the work

 Commemorative coin project 2014- ongoing

-For the past 4 years I have been researching and designing the individual coins; over 283 to date.
+Beginning in the fall of 2014 I have been researching and designing the individual coins; over 283 to date.
 The front of each coin bears the image of individuals killed or brutally beaten by police, and/or security guards, focusing on black men and women along with text that reads In God We Trust , Liberty and the year they were killed.
 The reverse of each coin shows the image of the country or world region where the United States has intervened military during the same time period.

 From Wounded Knee to Syria, a century of U S military intervention.
 The design is inspired by the original designs of US coin currency, symbolically representing lives that are priceless.